benpetersen/personal-goals/README.md

 ### This Week's Goal: Be more productive!

 ## Things I'll Do This Week:
-- [ ] Level Up With React: React Router
+- [ ] Update blog at home (have changes there that I should merge)
-- [X] Watch 2 videos from my content list about Angular
+- [ ] Write: powerpoint for team to learn Angular
-- [ ] Read Todd Motto's Style Guide
+- [ ] Write: Angular 1 vs Angular 2 syntax
-- [ ] Spend more mornings learning
+- [ ] Write: Angular 2 Best Practices and things to avoid
-- [ ] Write 20 Unit Tests for our Format library
+- [ ] Home stuff like wifes birthday present

 ### Things I'll Do in the Future:
 - [ ] Continue to encourage wife.
-Making mistakes are okay.
-Everyone does it.
+We need her income to live comfortably
-- [ ] Build a simple Quote App
+- [ ] Update Deborah K's ng app to a simple Quote app
 - [ ] Move blog from Jekkyl-Now to Harp
-- [ ] Submit a proposal for the importance of
+- [ ] Write an Angular app with Accessibility baked into components
-- [ ] Build a project using ES6 best practices
+- [ ] Go on a trail run

 ### Backlog: Side Projectsa and Always be Learning